Senate confirms Robert Wilkie to be the next VA secretary

 Last month, the VA inspector general concluded the agency has more than 2,300 clinical vacancies.
 As of July 1, nearly 700,000 veterans were waiting longer than a month for appointments.
 Some 76,000 of those were waiting longer than six months.

-And the agency has yet to implement a comprehensive reorganization plan to provide greater accountability following an inspector general report this spring that found VA officials at local, regional and national levels knew for years about dangerous conditions at the VA hospital in Washington but did not fix them.
+And the agency has yet to implement a comprehensive reorganization plan to provide greater accountability following an inspector general report this spring that found VA officials at local, regional and national levels knew for years about dangerous conditions at the VA hospital in Washington, D.C. but did not fix them.

 The breakdowns were not unique to Washington.
 Problems with care festered for years at VA hospitals in Manchester, New Hampshire; Roseburg, Oregon; and Phoenix.
 In Washington, the inspector general found “a culture of complacency and a sense of futility pervaded offices at multiple levels.”